What does CV stand for?

 - Don’t be lie on your CV.
 If you aren’t honest on your CV, the employer is likely to find out and this will ruin your chances at the job.

 - Use active verbs wherever possible like ‘created’ ‘analysed’.
 These show that you really had an impact in your job.
-For a better list of active verbs you should include on your CV to paint you in the best light, see this link:

 - You don’t need a photo attached to your CV.
 This was an older practice which isn’t needed for job applications nowadays.